CyberCryptonic/marist-cyber-range/RANGE SETUP INSTRUCTIONS/target-environment/phase_02_active_directory.md

 - a functioning internal DNS server
 - an Active Directory domain
 - domain authentication
-- two managed domain-joined Windows endpoints
+- managed domain-joined Windows endpoints
 - an initial OU structure for future expansion

-This completed the foundational identity layer of the cyber range and prepared the project for the next phase:
+This completed the foundational identity layer of the cyber range and prepared the project for the next phases:

 - users
 - groups
 - Group Policy
+- enterprise file services
 - logging
-- servers
 - SOC tooling
 - attack simulations

 ---

-# 26. Quick Reference
+# 24. Quick Reference

 ## Domain
 - `cyberrange.local`